alljoyn/extras-webdocs/docs/develop/debug/common-issues.md

 ## Peer presence detection

-How do I know when a peer is no longer available, or has moved out-of-range when I was talking to, or in a session with, that peer?
+How do I know when a peer is no longer available, or has moved out of range when I was talking to, or in a session with, that peer?

 ### Background